Domain-Driven-Design-Australia/adaconf-web/src/privacy.md

 ##### 6. Complaint procedure

 If you have a complaint concerning the manner in which we maintain the privacy of your personal information, please contact us as set out below.
-All complaints will be considered by Christopher Simon and we may seek further information from you to clarify your concerns.
+All complaints will be considered by SPCS Productions Pty Ltd and we may seek further information from you to clarify your concerns.
 If we agree that your complaint is well founded, we will, in consultation with you, take appropriate steps to rectify the problem.
 If you remain dissatisfied with the outcome, you may refer the matter to the Office of the Australian Information Commissioner.

 ##### 7. Overseas transfer